jiko/stopabadcure/_posts/2013-10-25-The-Civic-Council-Digs-Even-Deeper.md

 Well, thank God.
 And let's give the editorial board credit for admitting it was wrong.

-...Here is a list of the cures committee's major contributors as of today, Friday, Oct.
-25.
+...Here is a list of the cures committee's major contributors as of Friday, Oct.
+25. The following contributions total $1,892,450.

 -  **The Civic Council of Greater Kansas City**, $600,00;